b4dnewz/domain-scanner-cli/README.md

 ## Introduction
 This is the __official cli-tool__ for [domain-scanner](https://github.com/b4dnewz/domain-scanner).
 It can perform various type of analysis against a given hostname.
 For example it can enumerate subdomains, emails, breaches and many more, of a given domain.
-Ror all the __issues__ regarding the scanner, ensure to open issues in [domain-scanner](https://github.com/b4dnewz/domain-scanner) repository.
+For all the __issues__ regarding the scanner, ensure to open issues in [domain-scanner](https://github.com/b4dnewz/domain-scanner) repository.

 ## Installation
 Install the module globally to access it from the command line: